hax/my.js/README.md

 ### What is my.js ###

 This project 'my.js' want to be the ultimate JavaScript module solution for everyone.
-It's now just some ideas (from long long ago to recently), but I will start to implement some features in very soon.
+It's now just some ideas (from long long ago to recent), but I am going to implement some features in very soon.

+#### Implemented features ####

+* ES6-like module/imports/exports declarations
+* Core loader for Node

+#### Features in near future ####

+* Core loader for browsers
+* support CommonJS 1.0
+* support CMD

 ### Basic Ideas/Requirements ###

 * Let all js be my js

-	* whatever module spec it follows (CommonJS, AMD, etc.)
+	- whatever module spec it follows (CommonJS, AMD, CMD, etc.)
-	* whatever module system it adpoted (RequireJS, SeaJS, FlyJS, JSI, etc.)
+	- whatever module system it adpoted (RequireJS, SeaJS, JSI, etc.)
-	* whatever script loader it accustomed to (LabJS, JSAN, Google JSAPI ...)
+	- whatever script loader it accustomed to (LabJS, JSAN, Google JSAPI ...)
-	* whatever module pattern it used (function wrapper, eg. jQuery ...)
+	- whatever module pattern it used (function wrapper, eg. jQuery ...)
-	* and even for the old \<script\> files
+	- and even for the old module-less \<script\>

+* Future proof

+	- based on ES6 module semantics, forward compatible with ES6
+	- support module/imports/exports declarations in ES6-like syntax for ES3-5
+	- auto translate require() to ES6-like imports, since require() is buzzy and lose the benifits of static bindings
+	- auto analyze exports for wrapped or even naked script, aka. module-less scripts traditionally loaded by \<script\>
+	- allow manually define modules if auto translating/analysis is not enough accurate or not possible at all

-* Easy to read, write and maitain the module definitions
+* Easy to read, write and maintain the module definitions

-	* define modules with a DSL which use a designed JavaScript syntax subset
+	- define modules with a DSL which use a designed ES3 syntax subset
-	* support both centrelized and distributed module definition
+	- support both centrelized and distributed module definitions
-	* support both local files/directories and web URLs
+	- support both local files/directories and Web URLs
-	* can build buddled packages for diff enviroments (eg. can generate diff deployment files for diff browsers)
+	- can build buddled packages for different enviroments (eg. can generate diff deployment files for diff browsers)
-	* minify the diffs of dev/product via resouce mapping rules
+	- minify the diffs of dev/product via resource mapping rules
-	* limited module version support (to avoid bad practice)
+	- limited module version support (to avoid bad practice)

-* Follow ES6 module draft
-	* Allow define imports/exports statically for the modules
-	* require() is buzzy and lose the benifits of static bindings

 * Server-solution friendly

-	* cross-origin proxy
+	- cross-origin proxy
-	* scripts merge and minifier
+	- scripts merge and minifier
-	* AMD wrapper
+	- AMD/CMD wrapper
-	* alternative URLs from cdn
+	- alternative URLs from cdn

 * Add-ons

-	* Allow to add code translators such as wrapper, preprocessor, transformer, compiler, etc.
+	- Allow to add code translators such as wrapper, preprocessor, compiler, etc.
+	- Example:
-	* Example: module directive addon allow import/export/module/submoudle directives in diff styles
+		module directive addon allow import/export/module/submodule directives in diff styles coffeescript addon to support coffeescript

 ### Usage ###